ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 	}
 ```

-More on Docker secrets when we get to production (discussed in part 3, _"Docker Swarm and Traefik"_).
+More on Docker secrets when we get to production (discussed in Part 3, _"Docker Swarm and Traefik"_).

 ## 5) Removed PgAdmin4